-A new study has identified 29 blood vessel characteristics in the retina that are associated with increased stroke risk.
+A new study has identified 29 blood vessel features in the retina that are linked to increased stroke risk.
 An eye exam could be a simple way to detect stroke risk.

-The international team analyzed retinal fundus scans from 45,161 volunteers, 749 of whom had suffered a stroke during the period the database was collected and stored (an average of 12.5 years).
+The international team analyzed retinal fundus scans of 45,161 volunteers, 749 of whom had suffered a stroke during the database period (average 12.5 years).

 The team used an artificial intelligence (AI) technique to detect characteristic eye blood vessel patterns in stroke volunteers, including the shape and density of the blood vessels.